City of Ember: Critical response

 Cinema Blend's editor-in-chief, Katey Rich gave the film 2.5 of 5 stars and said, "The City of Ember belongs to one of the best and most enduring genres of children's films, in which smart kids stand up against the ignorant and aloof adult world and have a big adventure in the process.
 It also throws in a fantastical city, replete with whiz-bang inventions and secret societies.
 It's a mystery, then, that all the happy elements only add up to a big mush, a dull adventure, and a contrived fantasy.
 Saoirse Ronan is a fantastic heroine, but the story and the rest of the cast can't keep up with her lively pace."
 She added that "director Gil Kenan seems hellbent on just driving the narrative forward.
 The movie clocks in at an acceptably short time for a kid's movie, but so much gets lost or glossed over along the way.
 Ember itself is fascinating, an intricately detailed set that, like Diagon Alley or the Star Wars cantina, you'd like to take a few hours to wander around in.
 But so many questions about the city are left unanswered...
-You get the feeling that Jeanne Duprau's book got into this stuff, while the movie never seems to have the time."
+You get the feeling that Jeanne Du[P]rau's book got into this stuff, while the movie never seems to have the time."

-TV Guide was more forgiving with 3.5 out of 4 stars, pointing out, "A fun and moving family film with a subtly dark feel rarely seen in kids' movies since the '80s, City of Ember succeeds despite its shortcomings, not only because of its fun and inspiring story, but because most of its flaws are things kids won't notice anyway...
+TV Guide gave City of Ember 3.5 out of 4 stars, stating, "A fun and moving family film with a subtly dark feel rarely seen in kids' movies since the '80s, City of Ember succeeds despite its shortcomings, not only because of its fun and inspiring story, but because most of its flaws are things kids won't notice anyway. [...]
 [T]he story spins into a classic fable; the ignorance that seemed so blissful shows it's just one half of a coin, where the other side holds apathy and hopelessness.
 The moral might well be lost on kids, but for adults, it's compelling — all the more so because we like the good people of this dying city."
 This reviewer praised the "series of exciting adventures" and argued that "Lina and Doon's vigilant sense of hope is, in the end, incredibly inspiring and extremely pertinent...
 It might be a staple theme in family films, but the City of Ember is a useful reminder about the power of the human spirit to triumph where our own hopelessly broken systems have failed.
 It's a message that the filmmakers didn't take for granted — and that hopefully viewers won't either".